hypered/thebacknd/README.md

 The notion of "old" machines is currently set to 60 minutes.
 The current hard-coded machine type costs less than $0.01 for one hour.

+`destroy-old` is scheduled every 20 minutes.
+This is about 2200 activations per month.
+Scheduled triggers are a free feature of DigitalOcean during the beta period, but this may change afterwards.

+It can take less than 300ms to run, but will sometimes reach its 3000ms timeout.
+Maybe it would be wise to increase it a bit.

 # Configuration

 The `.env` file contains an API token for the `pydo` client library.
 It is not